Jason Hughes (actor)

-Jason Hughes (born 15 December 1970) is a Welsh actor best known for playing Sergeant Ben Jones in the ITV series Midsomer Murders (2005–2013) and for the BBC drama This Life (1996–1997) in which he played lawyer Warren Jones.
+Jason Hughes (born 15 December 1970) is a Welsh actor best known for playing Sergeant Ben Jones in the ITV series Midsomer Murders (2005–2013) and for the BBC drama This Life (1996–1997), in which he played lawyer Warren Jones.
 Hughes has also worked extensively in theatre, including the 1999 re-enactment of Our Country's Good as the Second Lieutenant Ralph Clark.

 Early life

 Hughes was born in Porthcawl, Wales, and spent most of his early childhood there with his family.
 He is of Welsh and Italian descent.
-His grandfather, Raldo Carpinini, was the son of an Italian immigrant from Bardi, Emilia-Romagna who had settled in Ammanford.
+His grandfather, Raldo Carpinini, was the son of an Italian immigrant from Bardi, Emilia-Romagna, who had settled in Ammanford.
 Hughes' great-grandfather was originally trained to lay train tracks, but eventually began an ice cream business.
 Hughes' maternal grandfather was a policeman in Porthcawl.

-As a teenager, Hughes played both rugby and cricket and had hopes of pursuing sport as a career, playing county cricket until the age of 18.
+As a teenager, Hughes played both rugby and cricket and had hopes of pursuing sport as a career, playing county cricket until aged 18.
 He became interested in acting while taking drama classes at a local comprehensive school, and was encouraged by a teacher to apply for the National Youth Theatre of Wales.
 Hughes was also greatly inspired by Welsh actor Anthony Hopkins.

-In 1987, at the National Youth Theatre of Wales, the 16-year old Hughes met and became close friends with Michael Sheen, who lived in the same residence hall.
+In 1987, at the National Youth Theatre of Wales, the 16-year-old Hughes became close friends with Michael Sheen, who lived in the same residence hall.
 They had much in common, as both had come to acting from a sports background and were musically inclined.
 Hughes had earlier learnt to play guitar and piano.
 He also met actors Ruth Jones, Rob Brydon and Hywel Simons; the latter being a school friend of Sheen's.

 Hughes studied drama at the London Academy of Music and Dramatic Art, during which time he shared a house with Sheen and Simons.
 He went on to perform in the 1999 production of Look Back in Anger with Sheen at the National Youth Theatre, and Caligula at the Donmar.